Forgot Password

 FLOYD COUNTY, Ky.
 (WMDJ) – An employee of Floyd County Schools has been indicted for inappropriate contact with a former student.

 The Floyd County Grand Jury has indicted Darion B. Huff of Garrett for using an electronic communications system to procure a minor to commit a sexual offense.
-The indictment alleges Garrett knowingly used her cell phone for the purpose of procuring the use of a minor in sexual activity, which is a Class D Felony.
+The indictment alleges Huff knowingly used her cell phone for the purpose of procuring the use of a minor in sexual activity, which is a Class D Felony.

 The alleged activity occurred between November 21st, 2021, thru August 11th, 2022.